Improved model-based clustering performance using Bayesian initialization averaging: Results

 A $3$ group LCA model was applied to the Alzheimer's data from $100$ randomly generated starting values.
 The distribution of the convergent log-likelihoods is shown in Figure $\ref{fig:alz_hist}$; the global maximum is only obtained in 18 cases.
 Table $\ref{tab:Alz_tab1}$ displays the differing solutions arising from applying LCA to the \emph{Alzheimer's} data at convergent log-likelihoods of $-745.7$ and $-743.5$ respectively.
 Again, the latter solution produces a significant alteration in interpretation of symptom composition in the three different classes, with ramifications for subsequent patient classification.

-The performances of the BIA and annealing methods are compared to that of random starts in Table~$\ref{tab:Alz_comparison_tab}$.
+The performances of the BIA and annealing methods are compared to that of random starts in Table $\ref{tab:Alz_comparison_tab}$.
 Each method was run 100 times.
 In the case of BIA, $20$ random starts run for $200$ iterations were averaged.
 In this instance, the approach was computationally slower, a single run of the BIA algorithm run taking about 80\% longer than separately running a single run to convergence $100$ times.

 For the annealing method, after some experimentation, the tuning parameters were set to be $\nu^0=0.12$, $r=0.87$ and $s=10$.
-While the BIA approach produces an improved performance, with the global maximum being achieved in $67$\% of cases, the annealing method converges to the global maximum only once.
-Despite an extensive search of the tuning parameter space, it proved impossible to substantively improve this performance.
+While the BIA approach produces an improved performance, with the dominant mode being achieved in $98$\% of cases, the annealing method converges to this maximum only once.
+Despite an extensive search of the annealing tuning parameter space, it proved impossible to substantively improve this performance.
+Using $32$ candidate starting values, the pyramid method also struggled to obtain the dominant mode, doing so in only $7$\% of cases.

-This is demonstrated in Figure~$\ref{fig:alz_bia_space}$, which shows heat maps of the convergent log-likelihoods obtained, firstly using deterministic annealing for different settings of $\nu^0$ and $r$ and secondly using BIA for different numbers of random starts and EM algorithm iterations per random start.
+This is demonstrated in Figure $\ref{fig:alz_bia_space}$, which shows heat maps of the convergent log-likelihoods obtained, firstly using deterministic annealing for different settings of $\nu^0$ and $r$ and secondly using BIA for different numbers of random starts and EM algorithm iterations per random start.
 Despite using $400$ different parameter combinations, the global mode is rarely discovered using deterministic annealing.\footnote{Using $r = 0.94\mbox{ or } 0.95$ regularly resulted in a saddle point with the value of the log-likelihood converging to -770.
-These results have been omitted from Figure~\ref{fig:alz_bia_space}.} Conversely, once the BIA method is allowed to initially run for more than $110$ iterations, the global mode is found consistently, suggesting that the clustering performance of BIA is not as sensitive to the choice of initialization parameters.
+These results have been omitted from Figure $\ref{fig:alz_bia_space}$.} Conversely, once the BIA method is allowed to initially run for more than $110$ iterations, the global mode is found consistently, suggesting that the clustering performance of BIA is not as sensitive to the choice of initialization parameters.

 A possible explanation for the poor performance of the annealing method is that in the case of the \emph{Alzheimer's} data the suboptimal solution consists of roughly equal sized groups; the opposite is true in the \emph{Carcinoma} example, where the method's performance is superior to that of BIA.
 It appears that, unless its tuning parameters are very precisely specified, the annealing method may be biased towards solutions where cluster sizes do not vary significantly.
 The propensity for the competing methodologies to attain the global maximum convergent log-likelihood is tested across $100$ matching random starting positions, with the results presented in Table $\ref{tab:Alz_comparison_tab}$.
 The BIA approach outperforms the basic random starts and annealing methods.